Page 10: Historical Events In March - 17

 2011 Arab Spring and the 2011 Libyan civil war: The United Nations Security Council votes 10-0 to create a no-fly zone over Libya in response to allegations of government aggression against civilians on this day in history.

-2012 Bolton Wanderer footballer Fabrice Muamba collapses and is rushed to hospital during a live football match against Tottenham Hotspur on March - 17.
+2012 On this day in history bolton Wanderer footballer Fabrice Muamba collapses and is rushed to hospital during a live football match against Tottenham Hotspur

 2013 10 people are killed by a car bombing in Basra, Iraq on March - 17.

-2018 China's National People's Congress appoints Wang Qishan as vice-president on March - 17.
+2018 China's National People's Congress appoints Wang Qishan as vice-president on this day in history.

 2020 On this day in history [COVID-19 pandemic] European leaders close the EU's external and Schengen borders for at least 30 days in an effort to curb the COVID-19 pandemic.